Paddling the river – find out what you can (and can’t) do if you want to use your craft on the river.

 The law relating to trespass also has to be considered.
 Except under special circumstances, trespass is not a criminal offence but a civil one.
 The legal definition is “trespass to land consists of any unjustifiable intrusion by a person on the land in possession of another.
 It is actionable in the courts whether or not the claimant has suffered any damage (unlike other causes of action in civil law).”
 It follows that carrying a craft across private land is trespass.
 Whilst it is unlikely that any riparian owner would go to the lengths of civil action against someone walking on their land, it cannot be ruled out.

-To see a briefing paper from the House of Commons have a look at this link.
+To see a briefing paper from the House of Commons have a look at trespass and the law.

 From the forgoing you can see that the River Gipping Trust has no legal rights or duties when it comes to using the river for boating.